-- review and evaluate the lead partner of the independent auditor and ensure that rotation of the independent auditor’s partners satisfies regulatory requirements.
+- review and evaluate the lead partner of the independent auditor (including the lead partner’s experience and qualifications) and ensure that rotation of the independent auditor’s partners satisfies regulatory requirements.

 - The Committee shall set clear hiring policies for employees or former employees of the independent auditors.

-- The Committee shall review annually the scope of activities, staffing, results and effectiveness of the Company’s Internal Audit function and advise management of such changes to the Internal Audit function as the Committee deems appropriate.
+- The Committee shall review annually the scope of activities, staffing, results and effectiveness of the Company’s internal auditors and advise management of such changes as the Committee deems appropriate.

-- Further, the Committee shall review periodically the qualifications of the Internal Audit function and concur in the appointment, replacement, reassignment or dismissal of Alliance One’s Chief Audit Executive.
-The Committee shall review the Internal Audit function as to its independence and authority of its reporting obligations.
+- Further, the Committee shall review periodically the qualifications of the internal auditors’ function and concur in the appointment, replacement, reassignment or dismissal of the internal auditors.
+The Committee shall review the internal audit function as to its independence and authority of its reporting obligations.

-- The Committee shall also review the department’s annual audit plan and the results of the audits and obtain explanations for any significant deviations from the original plan.
+- The Committee shall also review the internal auditors’ annual audit plan and the results of the audits and obtain explanations for any significant deviations from the original plan.